muratk3n/thirdwave/en/tweets/2020/week17d.md

 ---

-Looks like some scifi mov poster
+Looks like a scifi movie poster.

 \#congress